-CAE developed and supplied training systems for four different types of helicopter for the training centre: UH-1D, CH-53, EC-135 and NH90.
-A total of 16 cockpit units are available, 14 of which can be used at any one time for training purposes.
-Two NH90 full-mission flight simulators are operated by Helicopter Flight Training Services (HFTS) GmbH. a high-tech simulation technology company founded by an industrial consortium; CAE GmbH is a member of the consortium along with Thales, Airbus Helicopters, and Rheinmetall Defence Electronics.
+CAE, as a leading provider of training and simulation systems, developed and delivered training systems for four different helicopter types for the training centre: CH-53GA/GS, EC-135 and NH90.
+A total of 14 cockpit units, 12 of which can be used simultaneously in the Hans E. Drebing simulator centre, are available for training operations.
+Two NH90 full-mission flight simulators are operated by Helicopter Flight Training Services (HFTS) GmbH in an additional simulator centre at the Bückeburg site.
+HFTS is a high-tech company in the field of simulation technology, founded by an industrial consortium including CAE GmbH in addition to Thales, Airbus Helicopters and Rheinmetall Defence Electronics.

-The infrastructure delivers an efficient and individually devised training environment for the respective pilot, enabling customized training.
-Each simulator has a modular structure: it consists of a dome with a visual system and the type-specific cockpit module.
-The motion system, equipped with 6 degrees of freedom, is the most modern of its kind and allows the simulation of all helicopter-typical movements.
+The multi-purpose infrastructure allows for an efficient training environment that is individually designed for each pilot.
+This enables customized training.
+Each simulator is modular: it consists of a dome with a visual system and a cockpit module specific to the helicopter model.
+The motion system, equipped with 6 degrees of freedom, is the most advanced of its kind and allows simulation of all typical helicopter maneuvers.

-Each simulator has two instructor consoles - one in the cockpit and one in the console room - where all training content can be called up at the push of a button.
-In addition to different flight and emergency situations, various weather scenarios, such as clouds, rain, snow, hail or storms, as well as thunderstorm cells and squalls can be retrieved.
+Each simulator has two instructor stations - one in the cockpit and one in the observation room - on which all instructional content can be called up at the touch of a button.
+In addition to different flight and emergency situations, various weather scenarios such as cloud cover, rain, snow, hail or storms, including thunderstorm cells and squalls, can be called up.

-The simulators ensure the complete range of training and further education of all pilots at the highest level in various areas.
-This includes basic training for helicopter pilots, as well as helicopter model training, instrument flight training and night low flight with image intensification goggles.
+The simulators provide the entire range of basic and advanced training for all pilots at the most advanced level in various disciplines.
+These include basic helicopter pilot training as well as helicopter model training, instrument training and night-time low altitude training with image intensifier goggles.